-First peoples used the Saskatoon bush for medicinal purposes, concoctions of the inner bark and roots were used to treat diarrhea and menstruation pain.
-A warm decoction made of the stems and bark, was used as a wash after child birth, it was said to relieve the pain and stop the bleeding and a tea made from the roots was used to prevent miscarriage.
+First people used the Saskatoon bush for medicinal purposes, concoctions of the inner bark and roots were used to treat diarrhea and menstruation pain.
+A warm decoction made of the stems and bark was used as a wash after childbirth, it was said to relieve the pain and stop the bleeding and a tea made from the roots was used to prevent miscarriage.

 Sometimes they boiled the inner bark of the Saskatoon to produce a cure for snow blindness, one drop of the strained fluid was placed in the affected eye three times daily.
-The berry is full of antioxidants, these antioxidants can reduce the effects of age associated oxidative stress and they also contain anti inflammatory properties.
+The berry is full of antioxidants, these antioxidants can reduce the effects of age-associated with oxidative stress, and they also contain anti-inflammatory properties.